4paradigm/OpenMLDB/docs/en/install_deploy.md

 Swap: 0 0 0
 ```

-If the swap item is all 0, it means it has been closed, otherwise run the following command to disable all swap
+If the swap item is all 0, it means it has been closed, otherwise run the following command to disable all swap.

 ```
 $ swapoff -a